The Saturday Program

 We welcome individuals who have little to no experience in the visual arts and are seeking to develop and/or expand their artistic voice.

-To be eligible, students must meet one or more of the following criteria:
+To be eligible, students must meet a combination of the following criteria which is considered on a case by case basis:

 Students with an interest in the arts are strongly encouraged to apply